-- mlab halts immediately when the 3D mode is enabled. - CfgEdit prints out several running warnings if it LessTif is used instead of Open Motif. - If "Run" in the CfgEdit was selected, it runs with "mlab -R" option, whose pop-up window asks users to select an overlay to be used for the mission.
+- When compiled on Fedora Core 5, CfgEdit Widgets may not be displayed properly if LessTif is used as the Motif package. - If "Run" in the CfgEdit was selected, it runs with "mlab -R" option, whose pop-up window asks users to select an overlay to be used for the mission.
 The default overlay, which is automatically loaded before the pop-up window asks, is "Empty.ovl", and this overlay has to be in the path ".cfgeditrc" specified.
 However, currently, users cannot choose multiple directories for the overlay location.
 In other words, there will be a problem if users want to select an overlay which is not in the same directory as "Empty.ovl". - When "mlab -R some_cmdl" was executed, mlab at first loads overlay which is in the cmdl file.
 (Let's say, "default.ovl" was specified by cmdl file.)
 Now, because of this "-R" option, mlab will show the list of overlay files that are in the directory ".cfgeditrc" specified, so that users can chose the overlay which is suited for the mission.
 (Let's say, the user wants "mission_A.ovl".)
 The bug is that if the robot is supposed to start at StartPlace and there are different StartPlaces between "default.ovl" and "mission_A.ovl", then mlab chooses the one in "default.ovl" instead of the one in "mission_A.ovl". - mlab cannot execute the next command in cmdl when it is running robots with the following situation: Suppose CarRobot, created by CfgEdit, moves back-and-forth on a road, and scout-robots trying to cross the road by going through multiple points.
-The first command is to start CarRobot and scout-robots, and the 2nd command is to move scout-robots to another point.
+The first command is to start CarRobot and scoutrobots, and the 2nd command is to move scout-robots to another point.
 The problem here is cmdl cannot get to the 2nd command because the CarRobot never stops.
-It needs some way to parallel process each "Command List", so that the CarRobot can be executed in the background while scout-robots execute the commands in the other command list, sequentially. - mlab has several serious memory bugs when it attempts to load command files, which may cause a crash.
+It needs some way to parallel process each "Command List", so that the CarRobot can be executed in the background while scoutrobots execute the commands in the other command list, sequentially. - mlab has several serious memory bugs when it attempts to load command files, which may cause a crash.
 The bug erupts when trying to execute a "NEW-ROBOT" command without all the parameters listed.
 There is a workaround specify the entire command line for the NEW-ROBOT command. - The flexibility of the command description language is limited. - The CMDL command FOLLOW is not implemented yet in the robot program. - Bounding overwatch and traveling overwatch are not implemented. - Only a limited set of overlay control measures are implemented. - Control measures must be manually laid out in the overlay description file. - Some polyline control measures (such as LD/LC) are currently drawn based only on the first and last points. - Although phase lines can be given, they are ignored in the execution of mission plans.